cwlum/dark-mode-toggle-userscript/README.md

 *   **Click the button** to toggle dark mode on or off.
 *   **Press Alt+Shift+D** (default shortcut) to toggle dark mode from anywhere on the page.
 *   **Click the gear icon** on the right side of the screen to open the settings panel.
+*   **Drag the header** to pin the panel anywhere; double-click to snap it back to the default docked position.
 *   **Close the panel** with the corner button, by pressing Esc, or by clicking the dimmed backdrop.
 *   **In the settings panel,** you can:
     *   Change the button's position (top-left, top-right, bottom-left, bottom-right).